cami3/microbiome/README.md

 # MicrobiomePhylo App

 Explore the depths of microbiome research with MicrobiomePhylo, your premier destination for comprehensive microbiome amplicon sequencing downstream data analysis.
-Powered by the robust capabilities of the phyloseq package, our web application stands as a beacon for researchers seeking to navigate the complexities of microbiome data with ease and precision.
+Powered by the robust capabilities of the phyloseq and vegan packages, our web application stands as a beacon for researchers seeking to navigate the complexities of microbiome data with ease and precision.

 ### MicrobiomePhylo: A Gateway to Advanced Microbiome Analysis